 Certain medications may be used to treat the symptoms of smoke inhalation.
 Bronchodilators may be given to relax lung muscles and widen airways.
 Antibiotics may be given to treat or prevent an infection.
 Other medications may be given to treat any chemical poisoning.

 If you’ve been treated for smoke inhalation and develop a fever, see your doctor right away, as you may have an infection.
+The Healthline FindCare tool can provide options in your area if you don’t already have a doctor.
 Call 911 if you experience any of the following:

 - coughing or vomiting blood